waddlous/spe/notes.md

 Beginning to implement perspective projection
 So far I have created the new "CRScreen" object
 It will write to the screen

+### 25/07/05

+Planning to use a CLI library(dabueke77 cli)
+Fixed(?) deltaTime
+Tested framerate(works okay)
+Touched up on Camera and CRScreen
+Added getd()
+Split object.hpp and render.hpp
+Still no idea about sdl3 on windows :/